AOEpeople/meals/README.md

 *ParticipantController 4xx*
   * 401: To add a user to a combined dish, the combined dish needs to have exactly two dishes
-  * 402: On joining a Meal an error occured *CostSheetController 5xx*
+  * 402: On joining a Meal an error occured
+  * 403: User is not allowed to join meal *CostSheetController 5xx*
   * 501: The profile that is requested to be hidden, is already hidden
   * 502: The settlement request has already been sent